TOGoS/Scratch38-S0015/DEVLOG.md

+## 2025-05-29

-## 2025-05-29: Brainstorming about component and rendering architecture
+Brainstorming about component and rendering architecture.

 At a high level, data flows between components thusly: